mohanrajsambath/AutoPagerRecyclerManager/README.md

 		public interface Page<E> extends Iterable<E> {

-		    /**
-		     * @return The index of the first page of the multi-page source.
-It's usually a constant like 0 or 1.
+		    // return the index of the first page of the multi-page source.
-		     */
+			// It's usually a constant like 0 or 1.
 		    int first();

-		    /**
-		     * @return The index of the current {@link Page} instance.
+		    // return the index of the current Page instance. int index();
-		     */
-		    int index();

-		    /**
-		     * @return The index of the last page of the multi-page source.
-The returned value may vary for different
+		    // return the index of the last page of the multi-page source. int last();
-		     * {@link Page} instances, because the data source may be updated to get new trailing pages.
-		     */
-		    int last();
 		}